 Wemo Insight Smart Plug

-NetCam HD*& Wi-Fi Camera with Glass Lens and Night Vision
+NetCam HD+ Wi-Fi Camera with Glass Lens and Night Vision

 NetCam Wi-Fi Camera with Night Vision

+If you plan on using this camera to check in on your kids when they get home or your pets while you’re away, this is a great option.
+You could create an IFTTT recipe to text you when the camera detects motion, letting you make sure your kids get home from school safely.
 If you want to use the camera for home security, we’d recommend upgrading to the HD version with the glass lens because the footage will be clearer.

 One way to use it in conjunction with the Switch is to have your coffee pot plugged into the Switch and have it turn on if motion is detected by the camera.
 That way, your coffee starts brewing the moment you step in front of the camera.

 What Wemo users rave about the most is the ability to use IFTTT recipes to customize their devices to fit their needs.
 Some customers experience app issues, but Belkin is good about responding to customer complaints.
 If you run into any issues, Belkin will likely be quick to help you out.
 We recommend reaching out to Belkin on its website if you experience any issues with a Wemo device.